jonastjoms/MANNERS-DB/README.md

 # Continually learning social appropriateness of robot actions under uncertainty
-This repo contains all source code for the dissertation conducted in the Advanced computer science programm at Cambridge To run the code, create a new virtual environment with python 3.6.10, cd into the project folder and run "pip install -r requirements.txt"
+This repo contains all source code for the work of Jonas Tjomsland, Sinan Kalkan and Hatice Gunes on Continually learning social appropriateness of robot actions [2].
+To run the code, create a new virtual environment with python 3.6.10, cd into the project folder and run "pip install -r requirements.txt"

 ## The code of this prooject can be seprated in three parts:
-### Scripts for data structuring and data analysis of the created and labelled SARDA dataset:
+### Scripts for data structuring and data analysis of the created and labelled MANNERS-DB dataset:
 #### The scripts in this part are found i the data folder and includes:
 - data_analysis.ipynb\
 Containing all statistical data analysis
 - data_structuring.ipynb\
-Cleaning and structuring the data from the Prolific platform befre saving it as csv.
+Cleaning and structuring the data from the Prolific crowd-labelling platform before saving it as csv.
 ### An extension of the Uncertainty-guided continual learning work by Ebrahimi et al. [1]:
 #### The scripts in this part includes:
 - UCB_modified.py\